SkylineCommunications/dataminer-docs/develop/devguide/Connector/Actions/ActionRestartTimer.md

 ### Type@reschedule

-(Optional) If this attribute is set to "true", the timer will immediately start again.
+(Optional.)
+If this attribute is set to "true", the timer will immediately start again.

 Default: false